DrackXull/Guild/README.md

 createdAt

+Every entry also carries a short “why” narrative; the UI refuses to submit adjustments without one so all officers can see exactly why Honor moved.

 Used to compute:

-Current GF (sum of all entries)
+Current Honor (sum of all entries)

-Lifetime GF (sum of "earn" entries)
+Lifetime Honor (sum of "earn" entries)

 Admin Log (Global, Immutable Audit Log)